nuuuwan/news_lk3_data/README.md

 *2024-06-07 21:44:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/President-re-appoints-Shavendra-Silva-as-Chief-of-Defence-Staff/108-284360) · `en`

-June 07 (Daily Mirror) - President Ranil Wickremesinghe has re-appointed General Shavendra Silva as the Chief of Defence Staff for six months.
+June 07 (Daily Mirror) - President Ranil Wickremesinghe has re-appointed General Shavendra Silva as the Chief of Defence Staff

 An extraordinary gazette has been issued extending General Silva's term as CDS under Section 3 of the Chief of Defence Staff Act, No. 35 of 2009.